-The information relating to the directors of the Company is incorporated by reference to the Company's Proxy Statement to be filed with the Securities and Exchange Commission in connection with the Company's Annual Meeting of Shareholders to be held on November 12, 1997 (the "Proxy Statement") as set forth under the caption "General Information-Board of Directors."
+The information relating to the directors of the Company is incorporated by reference to the Proxy Statement as set forth under the caption "General Information -- Board of Directors."
 Information relating to the executive officers of the Company is set forth in Part I of this Report under the caption "Executive Officers of the Company."